Oscar-Oliveira/Python-3/_Temp/_Output.md

 print("\n")
 items = (x*3 for x in range(1, 100) if x % 2 == 0)
+# You can grab all the elements of an iterator by calling list() on it.
-items = list(items) # force list generation consume large quantity of memory print(items)
+# Forced list generation can consume large quantity of memory depending on the collection size.
+items = list(items)
+print(items)

 print()